universal-packages/universal-config-loader/README.md

   If there are 2 files with the same name but with different extension? which one should be prioritized to load?

 - **`selectEnvironment`** `string`
-  If you want your files to be post processed after loaded with a selection of an environment seccion you can specify the name of the environment to select.
+  If you want your files to be post processed after loaded with a selection of an environment section you can specify the name of the environment to select.

 ## Environment variables